 Isla Holbox is reached by ferry from Chiquilá, you can easily get a bus from Cancun to this village.

-Cultural And Historic Places In Mexico To Visit That You’ve Never Heard Of
+Cultural And Historical Places In Mexico To Visit That You’ve Never Heard Of

 As far as history and culture go, Mexico is a great place to visit.
 Ancient civilisations and their ruins, a culture that has adapted into the Christian traditions of the Spanish that came over.
 The native people have managed to keep many of their traditions, the cultures and languages are still very much alive today.
 Here are my favourite historic and cultural Mexican destinations: